tommyblue/Bind-Log-Analyzer/README.md

 Support both old and new Bind log versions
-Add `--bind` option to the cli to bind Sinatra on specified IP Fix tests
+Add `--bind` option to the cli to bind Sinatra on specified IP Reverse the order of the last queries in the GUI
+Fix tests

 ### 0.2.3